Skip to main content

 The approved underlayment types, application methods, and fastening requirements vary by roof covering material, roof slope, and geographic location.
 If you’re a roofing contractor or a GC who subs out roofing, make sure your roofer knows about these changes.
 Using the wrong underlayment or the wrong fastener pattern in a high-wind zone could fail inspection or, worse, fail during a storm.

 Fire assembly ratings also got updated.
 The 2024 IBC includes revised provisions for fire-rated floor and roof assemblies, with particular attention to how those assemblies perform with newer materials and construction methods.
-If you’re building multi-family or mixed-use, pay close attention to the updated requirements for fire-rated penetrations, firestopping, and draft-stopping.
+If you’re building multi-family housing or mixed-use, pay close attention to the updated requirements for fire-rated penetrations, firestopping, and draft-stopping.

 One thing I’ve noticed across all these changes is that documentation is more important than ever.
 Inspectors are going to want to see that you used the right materials, installed them correctly, and can prove it.
 That means photo documentation at every concealed stage, material submittals on file, and inspection records that are organized and accessible.